nymea/nymea-docs/src/pages/documentation/developers/integrations/plugin-code.md

 ### Python

 Each Python plugin is ran in a sub-interpreter allocated explicitly for the plugin.
-The Python version depends on target distribution a nymea instance is build for, it is greater 3.5 in any case tho.
+The Python version depends on target distribution a nymea instance is build for, it is greater 3.5 in any case though.

 In addition to that, every plugin gets its own thread pool allocated with a maximum thread count matching the amount of managed things + 2.
 Every function call into a plugin runs in a separate thread, however, if the thread pool is exhausted, calls will be queued and may time out.
 This means that is is possible to run blocking code in python (e.g. fetch a url using urllib) but this still must be used with caution as it might exceed the thread pool when multiple long running blocking calls are made.